-Management, on the other hand, focuses on controlling and directing resources and team members towards that vision.
-When outsourcing, another company’s management is responsible for the control over specific tasks.
+Management, on the other hand, focuses on controlling and directing resources and team members toward that vision.
+When outsourcing, another company’s management is responsible for control over specific tasks.

 Business leaders have three options for creating a team:

 - The build model (they hire people for all positions, and they nurture them through all stages of their career journey)